Last date modified: 2026-Apr-02

 Email thread visualization

 The email thread visualization tool is available for any email threading jobs run as full builds.
-Upon job completion, the visualization is available from the document viewer when you open a document.
+When the job completes, the visualization is available from the document Viewer when you open a document.

-• Quickly see the story of an email conversation - instantly see where the conversation branched and where drafts or attachments occurred as the conversation progressed.
+• Quickly see the story of an email conversation—instantly see where the conversation branched and where drafts or attachments appear as the conversation progressed.

-• Optimize your QC process - use the visualization as part of your QC process.
-Coding highlight can be used to highlight any Yes/No and single choice field in the email thread visualization pane.
+• Optimize your QC process—use the visualization as part of your QC process.
+Coding highlights can be used to highlight any Yes/No and single choice field in the email thread visualization pane.
 In this way, you can see how a whole thread is coded with privilege or responsiveness.
-Furthermore, where discrepancies exist, you can use the visualization to correct them through mass editing.
+If discrepancies exist, you can use the visualization to correct them through mass editing.

 See these related pages: